wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## Calendar, Mail and "Todos"

-After an exhaustive search, I have established that [Fantastical](https://flexibits.com/fantastical) is the best calendar, [MailMate](https://freron.com/) is the best mail client for work purposes (for other email, use [Google Inbox](https://www.google.com/inbox/) on iOS and [Gmail](https://mail.google.com/) inside [Chrome](https://www.google.com/chrome/browser/desktop/) on the desktop), and [Wunderlist](http://wunderlist.com/) is the best todo list.
+After an exhaustive search, I have established that [Fantastical](https://flexibits.com/fantastical) is the best calendar, the [Gmail iOS app](https://apps.apple.com/us/app/gmail-email-by-google/id422689480) and the [Gmail website](https://mail.google.com/) inside [Firefox](https://www.mozilla.org/firefox/) on the desktop) are the only way to read and send email, and [Things](https://culturedcode.com/things/) is the best todo list.

 Beware of your choices here: choosing to use Microsoft Outlook is as bad as using child labor to produce internet-enabled home thermostats, and picking any email provider other than Google is morally equivalent to destroying the Amazonian rain forest.
+(To be honest, I wished I'd chosen something else, like [Fastmail](https://www.fastmail.com/), but it's hard to extricate oneself from Google's loving embrace.
+[Chrome](https://www.google.com/chrome/browser/desktop/) is actually the best web browser, but I'm recommending Firefox instead as a first baby step away.)

 ## Backup solution